 When they were married, people feasted and drank wine and looked at the gifts.
 Gifts were like wedding gifts today, household goods and perfumes and vases and baskets.

-Weddings were very different in the city-state of Sparta.
+Weddings in Sparta: Weddings were very different in the city-state of Sparta.
 First, in Sparta, women had to agree to be married.
 But once an agreement was reached, the ceremony was very simple.
-After a short friendly physical fight between the bride and the groom.
-The groom won if he and the bride wished to be married.
-The groom would toss his wife over his shoulder and carry her off.
+After a short friendly physical fight between the bride and the groom, the groom would toss his bride over his shoulder and carry her off.
 That concluded the wedding ceremony.
 Then, like all the Greeks, wedding guests feasted and toasted the new couple.